-Mayira Okheda-Garsia may not look the part, but this femme fatale has been charged with masterminding an armed robbery plot against her ex-boyfriend.
+Mayira Okheda-Garsia may not look the part, but this femme fatale has been charged with masterminding an armed robbery plot against her ex-boyfriend in Collier County.
 The victim said that Okheda and three masked, armed men busted through his sliding glass door and robbed him at gunpoint.
 He said the men were wearing bandannas and held him at gunpoint while they took his gold jewelry.
 His roommate came in, and all four offenders fled in a Toyota Camry.

 Deputies located the Camry, which took off.
 After a chase, the vehicle stopped and the occupants fled, though the driver was caught.
 Deputies called in aviation and K-9 units to conduct a search, and ultimately located Okheda hiding under a trailer.
 They caught a third suspect, Devante Sparks, when he texted Okheda’s phone to let her know he had made it